-We are in the process of developing a custom approach to learning that honors the nonlinear, fractal nature of the NonOrdinary, while also providing clear organization and ease of navigation so that we can accelerate learning together.
+We are in the process of developing a custom approach to learning which honors the nonlinear, fractal nature of the NonOrdinary, while also providing clear organization and ease of navigation, so we can accelerate and amplify learning together.

 Here is what we are doing so far… help us evolve it!

-NonOrdinary content is organized into blocks that can be used in a variety of topics, contexts and scales.
-This unique approach means you can:
+NonOrdinary content is organized into blocks which can be used in a variety of topics, contexts, and scales.
+They will be used throughout the training platform.
+This unique approach will allow you to:

-- See how concepts relate to each other
+- See the many ways concepts relate to each other

-- Explore how a skill can be applied it in a variety of ways
+Explore how a skill can be applied in multiple ways

 - Customize your own learning path

-Developing the content this way allows you to also search all of the content formats and create custom learning paths.
+Developing the content this way allows you to search for what you’re most interested in (or needing a boost in!) and create custom learning paths which allow you to meet your needs.
+It also creates opportunities to share and build on concepts during the community weeks when members can post events and offerings.
 We will be expanding the options for this as we develop this approach.

 Fractals are everywhere in nature.
 They are never-ending, self-similar patterns.
-The pattern of branching trees, rivers, snowflakes, ferns, clouds, and our human nervous systems are all fractals.
-You can zoom in or out, and it will look similar.
-Of course, this is a very simplified explanation of something that is at the heart of leading-edge sciences such as Chaos Theory.
+The patterns of branching trees, rivers, snowflakes, ferns, clouds, and our human nervous systems are all fractals.
+Zooming in or out, it will look similar.
+This is a very simplified explanation of something that is at the heart of leading-edge sciences such as Chaos Theory.

-In the case of learning the Four Forces, we see similarities to how fractals show up in nature.
-For example, you can apply them to organizations, and to every team within that organization and to every relationship within that team and to each person within a relationship, etcetera.
-No matter what context or scale you look at, the four forces show up.
+In the case of learning the Four Forces material, we see similarities to how fractals show up in nature.
+For example, you can apply the skills to organizations, and to every team within that organization, to every relationship within that team and to each person within a relationship, etcetera.
+No matter what context or scale you look at, the Four Forces show up.

-Also, fractals are dynamic systems created by ongoing feedback loops.
-Similarly, the Four Forces all inform each other in a feedback loop that creates both identifiable and completely unique experiences (think snowflakes – similar but each one unique.)
+Fractals are dynamic systems created by ongoing feedback loops.
+Similarly, the Four Forces inform each other in a feedback loop that creates both identifiable and completely unique experiences (think snowflakes – similar but each one unique).

-It can be hard to define a single concept block because each concept can be explored with branching, interconnected, and infinite variations.
+It can be difficult to define a single concept block because each concept can be explored with branching, interconnected, and infinite variations.